mwpowellhtx/ServiceProcess.Extensions/README.md

 scaffolding.
 From a single-responsibility perspective, that's about all it should ever do.

-The constructor receives an an IServiceWorker enumeration; we will cover IServiceWorker in a moment.
+The constructor receives an IServiceWorker enumeration; we will cover IServiceWorker in a moment.
 As an enumeration, it is possible for a single ServiceBase to host multiple workers; no assumptions whatsoever are made regarding whether, much less how, those workers should interact with each